May Day protests in Kansas City and across nation pick up the mantle of 'No Kings'

 Kansas City workers and activists are planning to rally at 5:30 p.m. at Washington Square Park downtown, across from the federal immigration court.
 Protest organizers are calling for a boycott of work, school and shopping to protest Trump administration policies, and demand protections for immigrants and unhoused residents during the World Cup.

-Thousands of people were preparing to turn out for May Day demonstrations across the country on Friday, with organizers calling for a boycott of work, school and shopping to protest the Trump administration's policies — and what activists describe as a billionaire takeover of government.
+Thousands of people have turned out for May Day demonstrations across the country on Friday, with organizers calling for a boycott of work, school and shopping to protest the Trump administration's policies — and what activists describe as a billionaire takeover of government.

-The "May Day Strong" protest events in various cities are meant to mark International Labor Day.
+The "May Day Strong" protest events in various cities mark International Labor Day.
 They follow anti-Trump protests under the "No Kings" banner that organizers say have drawn millions of people nationwide.

+A loose coalition of protest groups is calling for shifting the nation's tax burden from the working class to the wealthy, eliminating Immigration and Customs Enforcement, ending war and limiting corporate influence in elections.

+In Washington, D.C., near the National Mall, people held hands at the front of protest lines, with signs reading "NO ICE" and "Stop the deportations" trailing behind them.
+Protesters switched between chants of "The people united will never be defeated" and "Get up, get down.
+D.C. is a union town."

 In St. Louis, Shayne Clegg, 23, is with the Missouri Workers Center, one of several groups helping organize the protests.